ia0/ffactor/tutorial/README.md

     git add env/01-first
     git add env/99-last

 The next file is the [script/init](script/init) shell script.
-It creates (if non-existent) a `.configrc` file in your home directory and it creates (if non-existent) a symlink from this `.configrc` to `env/50-local`.
-This `.configrc` file is the environment file specific to the current machine.
-Once you modified the shell script to your needs, you may execute it to create both the `.configrc` file and `env/50-local` symlink:
+It is used by `make` to generate `env/50-local`.
+This `env/50-local` file is the environment file specific to the current machine.
+Once you modified the shell script to your needs, you may add it:

     git add script/init
-    make init

 The last file is the [Makefile](Makefile).
 It mainly includes a file from the *ffactor* repository that does all the job and just wraps of